Michael-Negash/Michael-Negash/README.md

 Building data-driven systems that turn complex signals into real-world predictions.

-Developed **Voter DNA** — a machine learning model trained on 60,000+ samples that simulates how demographic traits and their interactions shape voting behavior.
+Developed **Voter DNA**: a machine learning model trained on 60,000+ samples that simulates how demographic traits and their interactions shape voting behavior.
 Combines LASSO regression with an interactive interface for real-time voter profile prediction.
 - 📊 [Voter DNA Live](https://oszpolls.com/features/voter-dna.html)

 Also building **OSZ Polls**, a platform for aggregating U.S. polling data and modeling district-level election outcomes through live, map-based visualizations.